JiawenZhu/JasTalk_AI/README.md

 ### Other Platforms

-The application can be deployed on any platform that supports Next.js:
+The platform can be deployed on any service supporting Next.js:
 - Netlify
 - Railway
 - DigitalOcean App Platform